 Going back to the Cudetta, the only preserved farmhouse, you can admire the houses of the ancient Maratea as they appeared centuries ago.

 Continuing towards the hairpin bends of the modern road, you can see the ruins of another tower, with a square slot: this was the post to protect Porta S. Maria, which opened a little lower.

 From here you can go up the road back to the parking behind the Basilica of S. Biagio.

-ADDRESS: Maratea, Borgo Castello - Monte San Biagio, approx. 640 meters s.l.m.
+ADDRESS: Maratea, Borgo Castello - Top of Monte San Biagio, ca. 640 meters s.l.m.

 EVERY DAY FROM 3 June to 30 September 2019;

 only holidays and days before holidays from October 5th to November 3rd 2019;

 only holidays and days before holidays from March 28th to May 1st 2020;